 - The position of the Financial markets when you request your transfer value

 - Your Pension Schemes Health

 You may be handed a seriously impressive transfer value… And you may feel pretty damn excited about it.
-We strongly encourage you – before you sign, seal and deliver the transfer – to look at the pros and cons.
-Are you getting enough for all of the benefits that you will be giving away?
+We strongly encourage you to look at the pros and cons before you sign, seal, and deliver the transfer.
+Are you getting enough for all the benefits you will give away?

 What is a good CETV multiple?